 - Unsweetened Applesauce

 - Vinegar and Baking Powder

-These egg substitutes may change the texture and flavor of your baked goods, so it's a good idea to experiment with different egg substitutes to find the one that works best for your recipe.
-Keep in mind that the results may vary based on the specific recipe and the amount of egg being substituted.
+These egg substitutes may change the texture and flavor of your baked goods, so it’s a good idea to experiment with different egg substitutes to find the one that works best for your recipe.
+Remember that the results may vary based on the specific recipe and the amount of egg being substituted.

-This article is not a guarantee that these egg substitutes will work in my recipes.
-I am only one person and I do not have the bandwidth to test these egg replacers in a lot of recipes.
+This article does not guarantee that these egg substitutes will work in my recipes.
+I am only one person, and I do not have the bandwidth to test all of these egg replacers in a lot of recipes.

 If you are on a budget, here are some great Gluten Free Living on a Budget Tips and Tricks To Save Money.

 I am starting to really test out this egg replacer.
 So far it was just as good as real eggs in my gluten free donuts recipes!
 If you are egg free, try this.

 Bob’s Red Mill Egg Replacer is a powdered egg substitute used in baking.
 It is both certified gluten free and vegan.
 It is made with potato starch, tapioca flour, baking soda, and psyllium husk fiber– it has no grains, soy, gluten, or beans.

 It is mixed up as one tablespoon of this powder to two tablespoons of water.
 You let it sit for a minute, stir it, and it thickens to a similar consistency to scrambled eggs.
 I like that this egg replacer is flavorless, and it doesn’t leave any aftertaste.